ckreutz/crisscrossed-blog/_posts/2014-01-27-10-reasons-open-innovation-fails.markdown

 Ideas have to develop and that's why a major part of  open innovation is about the collaboration around ideas.
 Sometimes the "losing" ideas, when given a fresh set of eyes, become great ideas.
 Too often open innovation contests are focused solely on public relation events and less on the ideas itself.

 3. Setup an idea contest and believe people will just show up.
 In my experience, the mobilization of campaigns is one of the cornerstones of success for open innovation.
 Not only for higher participation, but for attracting a wider diversity of participants and knowledge, which encourages better dialogue and a fruitful exchange of ideas.
+Paul Miller has [some great tips for pitching](http://www.paulmiller.org/tips-for-pitching-at-a-social-innovation-camp/) at a Social Innovation Camp.

 4. Being obsessed with rules of behavior and communication policies.
 If you do not inherently believe in the constructive way people can communicate and collaborate then do not try to innovate openly.
 The so-called social media policies are often only read by its creators.